johandersson/eatthefrog/README.md

-# gtdpy
+# Eat the frog
-GTD gui scripts for pywin32 and outlook
+Task manager for pywin32 and outlook

 Assumes you have outlook and pywin32 installed on Windows.